LLNL/axom/src/axom/slam/docs/sphinx/index.rst

 ^^^^^^^^^^^^^^^^^^^

 * Slam is under active development with many features planned.
-* Slam's classes are highly configurable.
-However, it is currently not straightforward to set up the templated typedefs for the underlying policy classes.
-This can be simplified by the introduction of *Generator* classes which use enumerated strings to generate the necessary typedefs.
+* Support for GPUs in Slam is under development.
-* Slam does not yet support GPUs.
+* Slam's policy-based design enable highly configurable classes  which are explicitly defined via type aliases.
+We are investigating ways to simplify this set up using *Generator* classes where enumerated strings can define related types within a mesh configuration.

 Contents